“Make your own granola and save money on expensive readymade versions”

 - Yield: makes approx 900g/7 cups

-We love the nutty, crunchiness of this granola, and the best thing is that it's made from natural ingredients, even the almond butter is made purely from almonds with no additives.
+I love this granola made from natural additive free ingredients, even the nut butter is homemade.
+Store bought nut butter works perfectly too though, just try to pick a natural one with only one ingredient—nuts!
 If you love granola, then after you've tried this recipe you'll find that store bought wheat free granola just won't taste the same.

-Important note: even using certified gluten free oats it may not be suitable for all celiacs, as some are very sensitive to avenin contained in the oats, see our oats FAQ for more info.
+Important: even using certified gluten free oats it may not be suitable for all celiacs, as some are very sensitive to avenin contained in the oats, see the oats FAQ for more info.

 Preheat oven: 120°C, fan 100°C, 250°F, Gas ½